Buy Breakdown Cover

 Cartoon Car

-In today's electrically-dominated world, it is easy to forget that mechanical parts need some kind of lubrication.
-Grease has been utilised for thousands of years and so it is unsurprising that modern greases are very sophisticated.
+In today's digital world, it is easy to forget that mechanical parts need some kind of lubrication.
+Humans have used grease as a lubricant for thousands of years and so it is unsurprising that modern greases are highly sophisticated, with many varieties.
 This introduction looks at what grease does, its ingredients and how it fails.

 What is grease made from?

-Just as there is no single type of oil, a variety of thickeners is used.
-Most thickeners are based on soap, which can be animal fat derived, although vegetable oils are more common, today.
-These thickeners can be enhanced with a 'complex' chemical structure and fortified with calcium and lithium, for instance, to give enhanced high-temperature stability, or improved water resistance, if required.
+Aside from oil, grease comprises a thickener.
+Most thickeners are based on soap, which can be animal fat derived, although vegetable oils are more common.
+These thickeners can be enhanced with a 'complex' chemical structure and fortified with other ingredients, such as calcium and lithium, among others, to give enhanced high-temperature stability, or improved water resistance, if required.

-The alternative is to thicken the oil itself with a solid material.
-Clay-based thickeners tend to be tolerant of high temperatures; anti-seize copper grease, for instance, has a clay base.
+The alternative is to thicken the oil itself with a solid ingredient.
+Clay-based thickeners tend to be tolerant of high temperatures; anti-seize copper grease, for instance, possesses a clay base.

-Anti-corrosion additives might also be included.
-In cases, where the grease's ingredients may attack the metals within the component it is supposed to protect, metal passivators protect the material, by coating it with a strong protective layer.
+Anti-corrosion additives might feature.
+In cases, where the grease's ingredients may attack the metals within the component it is supposed to protect, Metal passivators can be added, to coat the metal with a strong anti-corrosive layer.

-Other additives include those that improve tackiness, to reduce the chance of the grease being flung from the machinery it is supposed to protect, and solid lubricants to enhance the grease's lubrication quality over that provided by the base oil alone.
+Other additives include those that improve tackiness, to reduce the chance of the grease being flung from the machinery it is supposed to protect.
+Solid lubricants might be added to enhance the grease's lubrication quality over that provided by the base oil.

 How does grease fail?

 Grease does not last forever.
-Typically, this occurs when the grease overheats; the thickener fails, the oil drains away and the component becomes starved of lubrication.
-Should you notice oil seeping from a greased component, the part will need the old grease remnants to be cleaned out and repacked with fresh grease.
+Typically, failure occurs when the grease overheats; the thickener fails, the oil drains away and the component becomes starved of lubrication.
+Should you notice oil seeping from a greased component, the part will need the old remnants cleaned out and repacked with fresh grease.

 Water can also wash grease away from the component it is supposed to protect.
 Typical examples include boat trailer wheel bearings, or tow hitches, which are reversed into the sea and exposed to salt water.